Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

-By taking the square root of second moment map (Eq.~\ref{eq:kmom}, with $k=2$) we compute a map that provides a measure of the width of the spectral profiles (right panel of Figure~\ref{fig:moms}).
+This $\sigma_v$ map is shown in the right panel of Figure~\ref{fig:moms}.
 We express the width of the profiles $\sigma_v$ in km\,s$^{-1}$, but caution that this measurement can not be directly interpreted as velocity dispersion as it is often done for non-resonant emission lines.
 For example, double- or multiple peaked profiles generally have larger second moments than single peaked profiles.
 Moreover, radiative transfer effects are also known to broaden the single-peaked Ly$\alpha$ line profiles when compared to non-resonant emission lines (see also Sect.~\ref{sec:detect-ionh-lambd}).
 We thus call the second moment based measure ``apparent velocity dispersion''.
 Lastly, the spectral resolution of MUSE also has an effect on the apparent velocity dispersion.
 Given the complexity of the profiles and the non-parametric nature of our measurement the effect of broadening the profiles via convolution with the spectrograph's line spread function is not easily quantifiable.
 The measured instrumental width for MUSE at 4980\AA{} is $\sigma_\mathrm{inst} \approx 75$\,km\,s$^{-1}$ \citep{Bacon2017}.
 As a figure of merit estimate, this translates into resolution corrections $\sigma_\mathrm{corr}$ of -34\,km\,s$^{-1}$, -20\,km\,s$^{-1}$, -15\,km\,s$^{-1}$, and -10\,km\,s$^{-1}$ for apparent velocity dispersions of 100\,km\,s$^{-1}$, 150\,km\,s$^{-1}$, 200\,km\,s$^{-1}$, and 300\,km\,s$^{-1}$, respectively, if the observed line profiles and the line spread function are well approximated by a Gaussian profile i.e.